yuki-yano/denops-lazy.nvim/README.md

 ## Option

-The second argument of load specifies options for loading.
+The `setup` function argument or `load` function second argument of load specifies options for loading.

 ### `wait_load`